okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

 3. Enter the credentials of the user that you enrolled earlier.
 4. The Set up authentications page appears, which prompts you to set up either the Okta Verify or the Phone authenticator.
 Under **Phone**, click **Set up**.
 5. Fill out the requested phone authentication information, verify your phone with a code, and then click **Finish**.
-You are redirected to the <StackSelector snippet="applang" noSelector inline /> Welcome page.
+You are redirected to the <StackSelector snippet="applang" noSelector inline /> welcome page.
 6. Click <StackSelector snippet="tryenrollout" noSelector inline /> to sign out of the <StackSelector snippet="applang" noSelector inline /> app.

 ## Authenticator recovery